-A candidate who engages in misconduct, unprofessional behavior, and/or does not heed the administrator's or proctor's warning to discontinue inappropriate behavior may be dismissed from their online administration, have examination results canceled, and/or have examination eligibilities suspended, and no refund for the administration will be given.
+A candidate who engages in misconduct, unprofessional behavior, and/or does not heed the administrator's or proctor's warning to discontinue inappropriate behavior may be dismissed from their online administration, have examination results canceled, have examination eligibilities suspended, and/or be referred to NCARB's Professional Conduct Committee for disciplinary review.
+No refunds will be provided for exams impacted or canceled due to candidate misconduct.